All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org.

 You may wish to see the church as it appeared in a 1588 Guide to Rome.

-In the early XVIIth century the church was largely renovated and a new façade was designed by Carlo Lambardi; on this occasion it was dedicated to St. Francesca Romana, the founder of Monastero di Tor de' Specchi; because this saint is still very popular in Rome many weddings take place in this church (and in 1949 Tyrone Power and Linda Christian chose it for their wedding - it opens in another window).
+In the early XVIIth century the church was largely renovated and a new façade was designed by Carlo Lambardi; on this occasion it was dedicated to St. Frances of Rome, the founder of Monastero di Tor de' Specchi; because this saint is still very popular in Rome many weddings take place in this church (and in 1949 Tyrone Power and Linda Christian chose it for their wedding - it opens in another window).

 You may wish to see the view one enjoys from its portico.

-Mosaic of the apse (XIIth century): (left to right) St. John, St. James, Madonna and Child, St. Peter and St. Andrew
+Mosaic of the apse (ca 1160): (left to right) St. John, St. James, Madonna and Child, St. Peter and St. Andrew

 The choice of the saints at the sides of the Virgin Mary is rather unusual because St. Paul is not shown.
 In almost all mosaics/paintings in Rome where a plurality of saints are portrayed Sts.
 Peter and Paul, patron saints of the city, have a place of honour next to Jesus Christ or the Virgin Mary.

 (left) Bell tower seen from Colosseo (and a portion of the eastern apse of Tempio di Venere e Roma); (right-above) gravestone of Pseudocardinal (i.e. a cardinal created by an antipope) Alamanno Adimari (d.
-1422); (right-below) decoration of the portico with the symbol of the Olivetans, a branch of the Benedictine Order, to whom the church belonged and still belongs
+1422); (right-below) decoration of the portico with the symbol of the Olivetans, to whom the church still belongs

 Learn more about the inscription of the arch.